Dr. Lee R J Middlehurst

 During my teens I can remember how confused I was.
 I went to the Central Library after school to read books on psychology.

 I remember how I questioned how we all acted.
 I look around now and I think how we still play roles.
-We're still shaped by unconscious prejudices
+We're still shaped by unconscious prejudices.

-or do we do what so many Governments around the world keep doing?
+Do businesses learn from the mistakes of the past or do we do what so many Governments around the world keep doing?

 If we do not remember the mistakes of the past we are doomed to repeat them.